ihumanable/prosper-lib/readme.md

  * Postgre - select * from "schema"."students" where "name" = 'Robert\'); DROP TABLE Students;--'

 This follows along the path of least surprise.
 There are some surprises within prosper that can trace their roots to inconsistencies between rdbms' but the main goal has been to keep these to a minimum.

+### prepared statements ###

+With version 0.7 Prosper uses prepared statements for all adapters that support prepared statements.
+Prepared statements are transparent to use, prosper will use prepared statements where available falling back to properly escaped string interpolation for adapters that don't support prepared statements.

+### explicit transactions ###

+With version 0.7 Prosper now supports explicit transaction management.
+With the introduction of `begin()` `commit()` and `rollback()` prosper provides a finer tuned control over transaction management.
+Some backends do not support transactions, the `begin()` `commit()` and `rollback()` functions are valid but do nothing on these platforms.
+To check if a platform supports transactions you can use the `has_transactions()` function like so

+    if(Prosper\Query::has_transactions()) {
+      //Do transactional operation
+    } else {
+      //Do non-transactional operation
+    }

 ### opt out ###